 Kidnapping, forced conversion and collective punishment haunt Egypt’s Copts

-It has been two months since Coptic Christians in an Upper Egypt village endured a traumatic sequence of events ending in heavy police abuse.
+It has been two months since Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians in an Upper Egypt village endured a traumatic sequence of events ending in heavy police abuse.
 The victims have yet to receive any justice from the state security authorities who broke the law and committed multiple human rights violations.

 On September 16, in Deir Gabal al-Teir village, Egyptian security forces burst into several Coptic homes in the middle of the night.
 They proceeded to steal and destroy the families’ belongings before dragging dozens of residents out of their beds, binding their hands behind their backs and beating them with their batons.
 The police then dragged the stunned believers to the police station by a single rope.